pachyderm/pachyderm/doc/deployment/deploy_custom.md

 use a related `pachctl deploy` subcommand, such as `amazon`, `google`, or `microsoft`, respectively.
 Also, you can customize cloud provider deployments extensively through flags available for each provider.

-Pachyderm also includes `pachctl deploy custom` for creating customized deployments for cloud providers or on-premises use.
+Pachyderm includes `pachctl deploy custom` for creating customized deployments for cloud providers or on-premises use.
 It's usually invoked with the `--dry-run` flag, with the command's standard output directed into a series of customization scripts or a file for editing.